The Sun shines due to the energy produced in its core through a reaction called nuclear fusion

-Studying the motion of the sunspots shows that the Sun rotates faster around its equator, at a rate of about 29 days,
+Studying the motion of the sunspots shows that the Sun rotates faster around equator, about 29 day, and slower near the poles, about 31 days.

-The solar corona spreads above the photosphere up to 6 solar radii.
+spreads above the photosphere up to 6 solar radii

-The temperature rises again and reaches about a million degrees.
+The temperature rises again and reaches about million degrees.

-However, the solar corona is less dense, so it shines with less intensity than the photosphere.
+However, the solar corona is less dense, so it shines with less intensity then the photosphere.

-The only way to see the solar corona is during a total solar eclipse, when the moon is between the Earth and the Sun.
+The only way to see solar corona is during the time of a total solar eclipse, when the moon is between the Earth and the Sun.

 and blocks the majority of solar light, allowing a magnificent view of the solar corona and solar prominences.

-look like bright loops and arcs since they contain hot gasses that follow the curved lines of Sun's magnetic field.
+They look like bright loops and arcs because they contain hot gasses that follow the curved lines of Sun's magnetic field.

 Solar prominences can loop hundreds of thousands of miles into space.

-Astronomers study the sun with specially-constructed telescopes, but because the Earth's atmosphere blocks many of the high-enery
+Astronomers study the Sun with specially constructed telescopes.
+However, the Earth's atmosphere blocks

-Early observations were made from the first space station, Skylab, in 1970.
+Early observations were made from the first space station, Skylab

-In 1990, the Ulysses spacecraft was launched, tasked with studying the magnetic field of the sun.
+spacecraft was to study magnetic field of the sun.

 was launched in 1995 to study the Sun from its deep core to the outer corona and the solar wind.